5 Free Activities for the Whole Family in Downtown Little Rock

 1. Ride the Trolley

-Through the end of 2017, riding the rails in downtown Little Rock is completely free!
+From Dec.
+21, 2018 through end of 2019, riding the rails in downtown Little Rock is completely free!
 The trolleys are a great way to take a break from walking and explore the city — all in the comfort of air conditioning (or heat, come winter).
 The trolleys run on a 3.4 mile route in downtown Little Rock and North Little Rock.
 For more info about the free rides, click here.

 2. Visit Heifer's Urban Farm

 Did you know there's a little oasis right downtown where you can feel like you're out in the country?
 (Just don't look up at the skyline.)
 At the Heifer Urban Farm, located behind Heifer Village, you can visit pigs, goats, alpacas, chickens and turkeys.
-The 3-acre area, which opened last year, is also home to a community garden, beehives and butterfly garden.
+The 3-acre area, which opened in late 2016, is also home to a community garden, beehives and butterfly garden.
 For more information, click here.

 3. Go to the Old State House Museum

 The Old State House Musem is the original state capitol of Arkansas.
 The historic building is filled with cool (and educational) exhibits.
-Currently, the temporary exhibits feature handmade guitars and "curiosities" from all over the world— from dinosaur toes to Bonnie and Clyde's machine gun.
+Currently, a temporary exhibit features "curiosities" from all over the world— from dinosaur toes to Bonnie and Clyde's machine gun — and visitors can learn all about the first ladies of Arkansas at a newly-renovated exhibit.
 The museum is open from 9 a.m.-5 p.m.
 Monday-Saturday and 1-5 p.m. on Sunday.
 Visit their website for more information.